marcuszou/cmake-tutorial-gary/README.md

 ## How to apply

-Install `cmake` in case of no such package is available
+Install `cmake` and `ninja` in case of no such package is available

 ```
 ## Linux
-sudo apt install cmake
+sudo apt install cmake ninja-build
 ## macOS
-brew install cmake
+brew install cmake ninja
+## Windows
+winget install Ninja-build.Ninja
 ```

 Run the code